pwmarcz/fpga-tutorial/docs/verilog.md

 ### On paper

+We'll try to add some binary numbers (101010 + 111).
+How does it work?
+Draw a single bit adder circuit, and connect 4 of them to have a 4-bit adder.

+Now we move on to hexadecimal addition.
+Try adding 7FFA + 3048.
+How does a single 4-bit adder look like, and how do we connect more of them?

-Let's design a 4-bit adder.
+Let's look closer at a 4-bit adder.
 The adder will have the following ports:
 - input numbers (4 bit): `x`, `y`,
 - carry-in: `c_in`,
 - sum (4 bit): `s`,